IPVP-MC/iBase/CONTRIBUTING.md

   code in several places, that's bad.
 * **Keep commit summaries under 70 characters.** For more details, place two new lines after the summary line and write away!
+* **Keep commit summaries descriptive, don't bulk commit.** Type in what has been changed, and optionally what JIRA issue it addresses.
 * **Test your code.** We're not interested in broken code, for the obvious reasons.
 * **Write unit tests.** While this is strictly optional, we recommend it for complicated algorithms.